dr-tutrino/MelPengiun/README.md

 ## Requirements
 * AEM 6.4 + SP6 - aem-service-pkg-6.4.6.zip

-## Modules
+## Relevant pieces

-The main parts of the template are:
+The relevant parts of the template are:

-* core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
-* ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests
-* ui.content: contains sample content using the components from the ui.apps
-* ui.tests: Java bundle containing JUnit tests that are executed server-side.
-This bundle is not to be deployed onto production.
-* ui.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution
+* bookcard component: including dialog for authoring, clientlib for styling, and HTL for content.
+* clientlib-base which has the bookcard clientlibs embeded
+* example content found MelPengiun/en page, which has an authored example of the bookcard.
+* example pages MelPengiun/en/book-details, which are example links for the bookcard to reference
+* image assets in dam/MelPengiun, which contain the images for the bookcard to reference

+This component does need a sling model so nothing to check in the core bundle.

 ## How to build